-This roundhouse has just been finished.
-It will be used by children from city schools who are coming to learn about nature and farming.
+Wholewoods started developing the outdoor teaching buildings at Farms For City Children in summer 2016.
+The big roundhouse will be used by children from city schools who are coming to learn about nature and farming.
 This will be their outdoor classroom.
 Some of the visiting children will be involved during the build in stripping the timbers and later on helping with the wall building.
 During the project Adult students will be assisting in the construction on one of our courses.
 These guided sessions are facilitated by Adrian Leaman, lead craftsman and trained Forest School leader.

 This roundhouses will sit on stone pads and be free-standing.
 (Most roundhouses have their upright posts buried in the ground, which makes them susceptible to rot.)

 We will be using our own jointing system for this project which is extremely robust, making our buildings suitable for schools and public spaces.